Jean (footballer, born October 1995)

-Jean Paulo Fernandes Filho (born 26 October 1995), simply known as Jean, is a Brazilian professional footballer who plays as a goalkeeper for Paraguayan Primera División club Cerro Porteño.
+Jean Paulo Fernandes Filho (born 26 October 1995), simply known as Jean, is a Brazilian professional footballer who plays as a goalkeeper for Liga Dimayor club América de Cali.

 Club career

 Bahia

 Born in Salvador, Bahia, Jean graduated with Bahia's youth setup, being promoted to the main squad in 2015.
 In February 2015 he was elected as first-choice, profiting from an injury crisis in the squad, and signed a new three-year deal with the club late in the month.

 Jean made his professional debut on 9 May 2015, starting in a 1–1 away draw against América Mineiro for the Série B championship.
 Mainly a backup during the club's promotion campaign, he only featured in three league matches during that year.

 Jean became an undisputed starter during the 2017 season, and made his Série A debut on 14 May 2017 in a 6–2 home routing of Atlético Paranaense.
 He featured in all 38 league matches of the tournament, as his side finished in a mid-table position.